Mugeha/OWASPTop10/ssrf/report.md

 # Server-Side Request Forgery (SSRF) – Vulnerability Report

 ## Summary
 The DVWA environment was tested for SSRF behavior through its File Inclusion module.
-Although DVWA does not have a dedicated SSRF section, we simulated SSRF using local and remote file/resource loading.
+Although DVWA does not have a dedicated SSRF section, I simulated SSRF using local and remote file/resource loading.
 The system demonstrated SSRF-like behavior when fetching internal files and partially rendering remote server requests.

 ## Affected System
 DVWA running in Apache (WSL Ubuntu)